 Yet, when Amjadi moved to the U.S. nearly two decades ago, many Americans couldn’t even tell her what a pomegranate was.
-A kinship blossomed between her and the fruit.
 As an artist, now finishing a Master of Fine Arts at the University of Minnesota, she decided to pluck it from oblivion—with a twist.

 You might have spotted her gleaming clay pomegranates in one of 25-plus metro gallery shows.
 Or filling crates outside her northeast Minneapolis studio during Art-A-Whirl, the annual studio-art fest that returns May 17-19.
 Her versions match the real size, glazed bloody crimson or with funky patterns.

 What she describes as literal magic happens in the basement of an old warehouse.
 The 38-year-old Minneapolis resident fires up her kiln, into which, a few months ago, she popped Persian-inspired amulets.
 Made of a salt-clay-sand alloy known as Egyptian paste, they break out in turquoise blotches under low heat.
 It’s a centuries-old Mesopotamian pottery trick she stumbled upon last summer.
 These house-protective charms continue a tradition of Iranian decor—with, again, a twist: She uses GladWare lids for molds.
 The circular slabs come out ancient-looking but embossed with the logo familiar from supermarket shelves.

 Whether it’s Tupperware or a Middle Eastern design, ubiquitous-yet-overlooked things get at questions Amjadi has long asked herself about her identity and assimilation into American culture.